brayrpgs/API-exam/README.md

 # Steps to Set the Project Locally

+> **Important:** This project was built using **.NET 9**.
+> Make sure you have the correct version of the .NET SDK installed before proceeding.
+> You can download it from the official website: [https://dotnet.microsoft.com](https://dotnet.microsoft.com)

 Follow these steps to get the project up and running on your local machine:

 ## 1. Clone the Repository